logo

 • Difficulty: Challenging

-Day 6.- PACCHANTA – TINQUI – CUSCO.
+Day 6.- PACCHANTA – TINKI – CUSCO.

-• Meals: Breakfast, Lunch
+• Meals: Breakfast, Lunch, and Dinner

-PLEASE SEE: OUR TERMS AND CONDITIONS AND F.A.Qs
+PLEASE SEE: OUR TERMS AND CONDITIONS AND FAQs

 Includes